-A legislative candidate's most important job is to campaign and rally for votes.
-This generally involves making public appearances, participating in debates, giving speeches, answering journalists' questions and meeting with voters.
-Candidates should inform the voters of their platform and why they should vote for them over another candidate.
-A candidate's public presence is very important, as are the statements he or she releases to the media.
+Once nominated, future legislators must campaign and rally for votes.
+This typically involves making public appearances, participating in debates, giving speeches, answering journalists' questions and meeting with voters.
+Candidates should inform voters about their platforms and explain why they should vote for them over other candidates.
+Candidates' public presences are very important, as are the statements released to the media.

 - Rely on qualified staff assistance.
-Although it's not required, it is very difficult to run a campaign without staff members.
-Candidates usually rely on campaign managers, who organize a candidate's campaign and schedule appearances, so the candidates can focus on their campaign.
+Although not required, it's very difficult to run a campaign without staff members.
+Candidates usually rely on campaign managers, who organize their elections efforts and schedule appearances.